dhrruvtokas/stealthrepo/README.md

 # Technologies

 1. Visual Studio: Visual Studio can be installed and used to make any changes to the Stealth by using the project file.
-2. C#: This software was created using C#.
+2. C#: This application was created by using the C#.
 3. Encryption: Encryption can be accessed by clicking on the "key" window from the main UI/UX panel, users willbe asked to scan a qr code which will redirect them to the encryption application.

 # Contributors